antfu/antfu.me/pages/posts/async-sync-in-between.md

 ## Conclusion

 This is a new approach to tackling the coloring problem we are still exploring.
 We will slowly roll out `quansync` in our libraries and see how it improves our experience and the ecosystem.
-We are alo looking for feedback and contributions, so feel free to join us in the [Discord](https://chat.antfu.me) or [GitHub Discussions](https://github.com/quansync-dev/quansync/discussions) to share your thoughts.
+We are also looking for feedback and contributions, so feel free to join us in the [Discord](https://chat.antfu.me) or [GitHub Discussions](https://github.com/quansync-dev/quansync/discussions) to share your thoughts.

 - <GitHubLink repo="quansync-dev/quansync" />